BurmeseNoob/Project_Team2/.github/ISSUE_TEMPLATE/Bug_Report1.md

 * *First, we reviewed the code and rechecked the SQL port number.*
 * *Initially, we overlooked a missing digit in the SQL port number.*
 * *This oversight led to spending an entire evening troubleshooting.*
-* *After several checks, we discovered a missing zero in the port number.*
+* *After several checks, we discovered a missing "zero" in the port number.*